 Another heated debate is raging over intellectual property rights, or, to put it plainly, the right of Internet users to copy and swap music files, videos, and books.
 The battle line is drawn between the recording industry and the young generation of Internet users who are used to getting their music for free on the web.
-The most celebrated case was Napster, which was litigated out of existence in 2001.
+The most celebrated early case was Napster, which was litigated out of existence in 2001.
 Aficionados of free music retaliated by embracing peer-to-peer (p2p) networks, which enable Internet users to locate and swap music and video files without a central repository.

 Are such networks ethical?
 Are they legal?
 Again, there is no single answer to these tough questions.
 About the ethics there is serious disagreement.
 The recording industry argues that recording artists, producers, and engineers should get fair compensation for their hard work.
-Music fans claim that music sharing on the Internet actually promotes music, helps less known artists, and ultimately increases CD sales.
+Music fans claim that music sharing on the Internet actually promotes music, helps less known artists, and ultimately increases sales.
 After all, they argue, if you set up a shelf for swapping books, no one will find it illegal or unethical.
 Many youth hostels and vacation spots have such take-a-book-leave-a-book shelves.
 More people get involved in reading and eventually buy the books they liked.
 For many young people, the Internet offers such a swap center for music.

-From the legal prospective, it is clear that copyright laws protect intellectual property such as books, music, videos, and computer software [1].
+From a legal prospective, it is clear that copyright laws protect intellectual property such as books, music, videos, and computer software [1].
 Recently, the recording industry has taken larger p2p software providers and individuals to court and claimed some victories.
 But enforcement alone cannot stop people from getting around the law.
 For example, music swapping web sites can be set up overseas in countries that have not joined the international convention on copyright protection.
 Because the industry must rely on the good will of its customers, conflicts like this will eventually be resolved through some market-demanded compromise.
 The music companies cannot afford to alienate their best customers, and music lovers cannot afford to keep breaking the law.
 New technologies and service models have emerged to meet the demand, such as a pay-per-song model.

 In the area of software licensing, approaches range from lengthy incomprehensible user agreements written by lawyers to open source software.
 Individual software users often check the required box to accept a user agreement without reading - they don't have much choice.
-Open source software [1, 2] has gained much influence in the last decade and has saved money to individual consumers and big and small companies [1, 2].
+Open source software [1, 2] has gained much influence in the last decade and has saved money to individual consumers and big and small companies.

 One major advance in the intellectual property debate is the Creative Commons initiative.
-According to the Creative Commons web site [1], "Creative Commons helps you share your knowledge and creativity with the world."
-Creative Commons has defined six standard licenses that define the terms for using your intellectual property.
+According to the Creative Commons web site [1], "Creative Commons is a nonprofit organization that helps overcome legal obstacles to the sharing of knowledge and creativity to address the world's pressing challenges."
+Creative Commons has defined several standard licenses that define the terms for using your intellectual property.
 The licenses have simple diagrams and brief summaries written in plain English.
 An author can choose any one of these licenses for managing rights to his or her original work.
-For example, the "Attribution-Non Commercial 3.0 Unported" license allows others to modify and build upon your work, as along as they "share alike," that is, do not use the products commercially.
+For example, the CC BY-NC-SA license allows users to distribute, remix, adapt, and build upon the material in any medium or format for noncommercial purposes only, and only so long as attribution is given to the creator.
+If you remix, adapt, or build upon the material, you must license the modified material under identical terms.
 Creative Commons charges no fees, and no registration is required to use their web site.